-As a brand marketer, you might wonder, “Are content marketing and digital marketing the same thing?”
-Though novice brand marketers think they’re interchangeable, they cannot be compared like apples and oranges.
+As a business owner, you might wonder, “Are content marketing and digital marketing the same thing?”
+Though novice marketers think they’re interchangeable, they cannot be compared like apples and oranges.

 Let’s dig in…

 Definition of content marketing

 The goal of content marketing is to establish trust and rapport with your audience or end-users through engaging content.

 ClearVoice talent Britt Skrabanek defines content marketing as:

 “Content marketing is a conversation that leads to credibility.
 Through the exchange of information, your brand builds trust with your audience by enriching the conversation.
 You provide something of value in exchange for their attention.
 When you consistently create and share educational and meaningful content, over time, you will attract, engage, and convert your intended audience.”